liberty-x/lxnews/README.md

 ### Testing

 Please go to our test page [here](http://liberty-x.github.io/lxnews/tests/tests) to test the functionality of our page.
+This doesn't include our styling, but does test some elements of our Javascript file.